adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 class TestInfo {
  public:
-  // Returns the test case name and the test name, respectively.
+  // Returns the out case name and the out name, respectively.
   //
   // Do NOT delete or free the return value - it's managed by the
   // TestInfo class.